Swizec/react-d3js-es6-ebook/manuscript/animation.md

 {#enter-exit-animation}
 # Enter/update/exit animation

 Now that you know how to use transitions, it's time to take it up a notch.
-Enter/exit animation.
+Enter/exit animations.

 Enter/exit animations are the most common use of transitions.
 They're what happens when a new element enters or exits the picture.
-For instance, in visualizations like this famous [Nuclear Detonation Timeline](https://www.youtube.com/watch?v=LLCF7vPanrY) by Isao Hashimoto.
+For example: in visualizations like this famous [Nuclear Detonation Timeline](https://www.youtube.com/watch?v=LLCF7vPanrY) by Isao Hashimoto.
 Each new Boom! flashes to look like an explosion.

-I don't know how Hashimoto did it, but with React & D3v4, you'd do it with enter/exit transitions.
+I don't know how Hashimoto did it, but with React & D3, you'd do it with enter/exit transitions.

 Another favorite of mine is this [animated alphabet](https://bl.ocks.org/mbostock/3808234) example by Mike Bostock, the creator of D3, that showcases enter/update/exit transitions.

 That's what we're going to build: An animated alphabet.
-New letters fall down and are green, updated letters move right or left, and deleted letters are red and fall down.
+New letters fall down and are green, updated letters move right or left, deleted letters are red and fall down.

 You can play with a more advanced version [here](http://swizec.github.io/react-d3-enter-exit-transitions/).
-Same principle as the alphabet, but it animates your typing.
+Same principle as the alphabet, but it animates what you type.

 ![Typing animation screenshot](images/es6v2/typing-screenshot.png)

-I wish I could embed a gif… it's 2017, and this is an electronic book, and I still can't embed animations.
-Silly, isn't it?

 We're building the alphabet version because the [string diffing algorithm](https://swizec.com/blog/animated-string-diffing-with-react-and-d3/swizec/6952) is a pain to explain.
 I learned that the hard way when giving workshops on React and D3…

 ![String diffing algorithm sketch](images/es6v2/string-diffing.jpg)

 See?

 Easy on paper, but the code is long and weird.
 That, or I'm bad at implementing it.
 Either way, it's too tangential to explain here.
-You can [read the article on it](https://swizec.com/blog/animated-string-diffing-with-react-and-d3/swizec/6952).
+You can [read the article about it](https://swizec.com/blog/animated-string-diffing-with-react-and-d3/swizec/6952).

 {#animated-alphabet}
 ## Animated alphabet